Meet Our Faculty and Staff

 Professor of Geosciences and Faculty Sustainability Coordinator

-Dr. Jeanette Pope joined the Department of Geosciences at DePauw University in 2002 and is now an Associate Professor and the Faculty Sustainability Coordinator.
-She teaches several environmental geoscience courses, including hydrogeology, geochemistry, and environmental science seminar.
+Dr. Jeanette Pope joined the Department of Geosciences at DePauw University in 2002 and also serves as the Faculty Sustainability Coordinator.
+She teaches several environmental geoscience courses, including Hydrogeology, Geochemistry, and Environmental Science Seminar.
 She hopes that her classes are pathways to more sophisticated understandings of the powerful, interacting physical and chemical systems that govern our planet.
-She is also working with DePauw students and the Big Walnut Creek Watershed Alliance to determine the effects of agricultural runoff on water quality.
+She has also worked with DePauw students and the Big Walnut Creek Watershed Alliance to determine the effects of agricultural runoff on water quality.

 Former Steering COMMITTEE Members

 Michele T. Villinski, Ph.D.
 (Co-Director 2011-2014)